-After talking to several friends, I decided to host a game night but I made sure that everyone who was coming has been responsible and not out partying or anything crazy.
+After talking to several friends, I decided to proceed with hosting a game night.
+I made sure that everyone who was coming has been responsible and not out partying or anything crazy.
 Hosting during a pandemic was a bit stressful since I wanted everyone to feel safe and comfortable.

 I always invite different groups of friends.

 There are always two or three new people at my game night.
 I try to mix up the group by never inviting the same group of people – Tyler thinks it’s a bit weird, but I’m secretly trying to be a matchmaker.

 I hope one day I can say “this couple met at my game night and if it weren’t for me, they would’ve never gotten to know each other“, haha.
 I’m mostly kidding, I want it to be a way to meet new friends and hope we can all be good friends.

 Because of how excited I was about hosting game night again, I wanted to make my friends little gift bags.
 I ordered 12 assorted colorful gift bags.
 The gift bag turned out to be a lot bigger than I thought, but it was fine!
 It came with 6 different colors and I handpick a color for each person.

 Everyone’s gift was different and they were curated with love and a lot of thought!
 All my friends were told not to open their gifts in front of me because I don’t want to see a face of disappointment if they don’t like it, haha!

 I wish I took a photo of the gift bags, but I always get too excited and forget to.
 Here’s a screenshot from my Instagram story of the gift bags!